MaxHartel/chatgame/README.md

-# dockerchat
+# chatgame
-A copy of the mtchat repo with updated docker files.
+A copy of the mtchat repo.

 This repo contains programs to implement a multi-threaded TCP chat server and client